To fully explore my transition from Christian fundamentalism to atheism would require an

 of only two places you will eventually arrive.
 There is disagreement about what actually

-gets you to Hell, but there is zero disagreement in scripture on what gets you to
+gets you to Hell, but there is very little disagreement in scripture on what gets you to

 Heaven: faith — and doubt is the opposite of faith.